civilservicelgbt/civilservicelgbt.github.io/_posts/2020-07-06-what-does-allyship-mean-to-you.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k04MTgTvDes" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-> *Introducing our new allies resources.* Want to be a good ally to your LGBT+ colleagues?
+> *Introducing our new resources for allies.* Want to be a good ally to your LGBT+ colleagues?
 We’ve produced and collated a range of [resources](/publication/allies-resources) to help you.